 We’ll accomplish that by switching the shell from the default shell Bash to the much more powerful and customizable Z shell.
-On top of that we’re going to add the configuration framework Oh-My-Zsh in order to simplify the configuration process.
-Then we will replace Apple’s stock terminal emulator Terminal.app with the more powerful iTerm 2 and change the terminal’s appearance with a nice color scheme.
+To simplify the configuration process we’re going to add the configuration framework Oh-My-Zsh on top of the Z shell.
+Then, we will replace Apple’s stock terminal emulator Terminal.app with the more powerful iTerm 2 and change the terminal’s appearance with a nice color scheme.

 Installing the Z Shell

 Like many other system programs, the Z shell is already installed on your Mac by default.
 You can verify that by entering

 which zsh into your Terminal.
 As with most other pre-installed software, however, this system-provided version of

 zsh is pretty outdated and shouldn’t be used.
 We’re going to install our own version of

 zsh instead, using a tool called Homebrew.
 That version will be easier to maintain and works much better with the rest of your software.
 Thus you should know how to use Homebrew before you continue reading.
 In case you don’t know what Homebrew is, I covered it in-depth in a previous blog post.
 Go read that post first and come back here afterward.

 Once you’ve installed Homebrew, you can install the most recent version of

 zsh via this command:

 Next, we’re going to install Oh-My-Zsh, a great framework for